Superelliptic curves with large Galois images

 We now prove $2$.
 As $I_2$ fixes each $V_j$, and $V$ is an irreducible $\Flb[D_{2}]$-module, $\varphi_2$ must permute the $V_j$ transitively.
 Consequently the permutation $\sigma_2$ is a $k$-cycle.
 In particular $\sigma_2$ is an odd permutation if $k$ is even.
 This again gives us an unramified degree 2 extension of $K$ contrary to assumption. \end{proof}

-\begin{lemma} Suppose $\rho: \GK \rightarrow \GL(V)$ preserves an imprimitivity decomposition $V=\bigoplus^{k}_{j=1}V_j$ and has an irreducible $\p$-system $(q)$, where $q-1> \frac{1}{2}\dim V$.
+\begin{lemma} Suppose $\rho\colon \GK \rightarrow \GL(V)$ preserves an imprimitivity decomposition $V=\bigoplus^{k}_{j=1}V_j$ and has an irreducible $\p$-system $(q)$, where $q-1> \frac{1}{2}\dim V$.

-Suppose the induced homomorphism $\theta: \GK \rightarrow S_k$ is unramified and let $\sigma$ be the image of a Frobenius element at $\p$.
+Suppose the induced homomorphism $\theta\colon \GK \rightarrow S_k$ is unramified and let $\sigma$ be the image of a Frobenius element at $\p$.
 Let $L/K$ be the extension cut out by $\theta$.

-The following hold: \begin{itemize} \item if $\sigma$ has order $2$, then $k=2$ or $3$ and $K$ has an unramified extension of degree 2 inert at $\p$; \item if $\sigma$ has order $3$, $L/K$ is soluble and $2$ does not divide the class number of $K$ then $k=3$ or $4$ and $K$ has an unramified Galois extension of degree $3$ inert at $\p$. \end{itemize} \end{lemma}
+The following hold: \begin{itemize} \item if $\sigma$ has order $2$, then $k=2$ or $3$ and $K$ has an unramified (Galois) extension of degree 2 inert at $\p$; \item if $\sigma$ has order $3$, $L/K$ is soluble and $K$ has odd class number then $k=3$ or $4$ and $K$ has an unramified Galois extension of degree $3$ inert at $\p$. \end{itemize} \end{lemma}

 \begin{proof} By assumption $V$ is an $\Flb[D_\p]$-module with an irreducible submodule of dimension $q-1$.
 Moreover, the action of $D_\p$ factors through the finite group $D = \rho(D_\p) = \langle \tau , \varphi \rangle$, where $\rho(I_\p) = \langle \tau \rangle \vartriangleleft D$ is the inertia subgroup and $\varphi$ is a lift of Frobenius.
 Let $a \in \{2,3\}$ denote the order of $\sigma$.